Welcome to the London Bird Club

 This is an annual publication that the Society has produced since 1936, containing all the significant records during the year and various other papers.
 These papers can be site guides, reports about weather events affecting birds, or more specialist papers.
 The report is issued free to members of the Society, and can be purchased by non-members.
 Back copies are available - see our Publications page.

-The Gazetteer of Sites lists open spaces mentioned in the 2010 London Bird Report, but no longer lists the names of towns, villages, etc mentioned.
-The complete online Site Gazetteer lists all these, (PDF or spreadsheet).
+The Short Gazetteer of Sites (PDF) lists open spaces mentioned in the 2011 London Bird Report, but no longer lists the names of towns, villages, etc mentioned.
+The Full Gazetteer lists all these, (spreadsheet).

 Bulletin of the London Bird Club